Animal Collective: Tangerine Reef

-Time Skiffs
+Time Skiffs and Isn't It Now?

 The group featuring all four members embarked on a short tour in late 2019 performing new material.
 Production of a new album with all members participating began in early 2020 but was halted by the COVID-19 pandemic.
 Work resumed later in the year, done remotely from the member's respective homes, with a goal of a 2021 release date.

 In 2020, 2 Nights, a collection of archival live recordings from 2001 and 2002, was released on the band's Bandcamp page in June.
 The records' profits were donated to Climate Justice Alliance and Deep South Center for Environmental Justice.
 On July 2, the group announced a digital reissue of the majority of their back catalogue to Bandcamp, alongside the release of a new EP, Bridge to Quiet.
 Along with the reissue of their back catalogue, the band officially changed the cover of People to remove the 'mammy' and changed the name of Here Comes the Indian to Ark.

 Animal Collective (specifically members Deakin and Geologist) contributed the soundtrack for Marnie Ellen Hertzler's debut film Crestone.

 On February 4, 2022, the group released Time Skiffs via Domino.
 The announcement corresponded with the release of "Prester John", the album's lead single.
 The band later released the singles "Walker" and "Strung with Everything", with the latter accompanied by a music video created by Abby Portner, band member Avey Tare's sister.
 The final single to be released was "We Go Back".

+On June 26, 2023, the group released the 22-minute song "Defeat", both digitally and as a 12-inch vinyl record, as the lead single from their next album.
+On July 24, the group announced the album would be titled Isn't It Now? and revealed its album art and track listing.
+Like the previous album, Isn't It Now? was released by Domino on September 29.